 One of the great charms of the people in this country is their unconcealed laziness.
 In my humble opinion, this is due to the climate.
 The heat during the day hardly allows you to move your foot.
 The proof is found by watching the people who are sitting on the street or lying on a mat in a stall, but also by observing the cats and dogs.
 Nothing more enjoyable than taking it easy.
 This has nothing to do with apathy; rather it is an attitude.

 Breakfast with the Mekong river in sight

 This doesn`t rule out the fact that the sales stalls are staffed from early in the morning until late in the evening.
 So grabbing a bite is possible at any time of the day.
 I started the day with breakfast close to the Mekong river.
-Though the order went wrong, instead of an omelet I got served two hard-boiled eggs, but I just can not be bothered.
+Not that everything runs smoothly though, as my order went wrong.
+Instead of an omelet, I got served two hard-boiled eggs, but I just can not be bothered. too much.